h4c-project-return/junior-web-azure/README.md

 However, it should be noted that Python support on Azure still seems somewhat immature.
 The base hosting setup in use at time of writing was derived from the [PTVS team's Flask hosting instructions](https://docs.microsoft.com/en-us/azure/app-service-web/web-sites-python-create-deploy-flask-app) and [artifacts](https://github.com/azureappserviceoss/FlaskAzure).
 This appears to be a work in process, with improvements and alternatives being discussed regularly on various blog posts.

 ### Deployment
-Notiwthstand the above, setting up Azure to host this application is fairly straightforward:
+Notwithstand the preceeding, setting up Azure to host this application is fairly straightforward:

 1. Create new App Service.
    1. Search for and select the "Flask" option from PTVS.